jonmellman/blog/content/posts/2021-01-10---PromiseMemoization.md

   - "Code"
 ---

 In this post, we'll show how a common caching implementation exposes a race condition.
-We'll then show how to fix it, and (unlike most optimizations) we'll _simplify_ our implementation in the process.
+We'll then show how to fix it, and (unlike most optimizations) we'll simplify our code in the process.

 We'll do this by introducing the Promise Memoization pattern, which builds on the [Singleton Promise](/posts/singleton-promises) pattern.